How to Reduce Belly Fat in Bangladesh: Science-Backed Methods That Actually Work

 Sleep Deprivation and Belly Fat

-Getting under 6 hours of sleep raises your hunger hormone by 28% and lowers your fullness hormone.
-Result: you eat 300–400 extra calories the next day without realizing it.
-Over a month, that’s 2–3 pounds of belly fat gain.
-Poor sleep also impairs blood sugar regulation, making insulin resistance worse.
+Getting under 6 hours of sleep raises your hunger hormone by 28% and lowers your fullness hormone by 18%.
+The result: 300–400 extra calories of unintended eating the next day.
+Over a month, that’s 2–3 pounds of belly fat gain from sleep deprivation alone — without any change in your diet.
+Poor sleep also impairs blood sugar regulation, worsening insulin resistance and accelerating visceral fat storage.

 Chronic Stress and Cortisol

 When you’re stressed, your body releases cortisol.
-Chronic elevated cortisol directly signals your body to store fat in the abdominal region and break down muscle.
-Stress also triggers emotional eating.
+As Dr. Ekta Kapoor and the Mayo Clinic research team confirm, chronic elevated cortisol directly signals the body to preferentially store fat in the abdominal region — and simultaneously breaks down muscle, reducing your metabolic rate.
+Stress also triggers emotional eating, particularly cravings for high-sugar, high-fat foods.

 Practical fixes: